mayolito-waje/aozora-bunko-database/README.md

 - Intended as a non-commercial, open developer resource.
 Add or change license as needed.

 Contact notes
 - This project is provided as-is to facilitate developer access to Aozora Bunko data.
-Respect Aozora Bunko terms when using original content.
+Please respect Aozora Bunko terms when using original content.